santiagomelendez/solar_radiation_model/README.markdown

 On any linux you only need to execute the next bash command to setting up all the required requirements using the GNUMakefile.

-	$ sudo make sqlite3 deploy
+	$ make sqlite3 deploy

+But, if you have got installed pip, you should execute the next command:

+	$ make sqlite3 deploy-withoutpip

+At last you should configure a superuser access to the fron end.
+To do so, you should execute the next command and then fill (twice) the password field.

+	$ make defaultsuperuser

 Running
 -------

 There are 2 things to run: the **frontend** and the **backend**.
-First we recommend to you to run the **frontend** using the command:
+First we recommend you to run the **frontend** using the command:

-	# sudo make run
+	# make run

-Now you can go to a browser on the same machine and use the address "http://localhost/admin" to login to the service.
-Remember to use the previous data.
+Now you can go to a browser on the same machine and use the address <http://localhost:8000/admin> to login to the service.
+You should complete the username field with "dev" and for the password field you should use your previously selected password.

-Play a lot, and try to understand each part of the page.

-After that, when you are ready to start the *backend* (the download engine), you should use the next line:
+Once you have set all the preferences, it's time to run the **backend** (the processing engine), you should use the next line:

 	# python2.7 manage.py runbackend